Circassian nationalism: In Europe and North America

 Out of the Circassians in Europe, only 18% declared fluency in their native language.

 There is a small community of Circassians in Ukraine, Serbia, Bosnia and Herzegovina and North Macedonia.
 A number of Adyghe also settled in Bulgaria and in Northern Dobruja, which now belongs to Romania (see Circassians in Romania), in 1864–1865, but most fled after those areas became separated from the Ottoman Empire in 1878.
-The small part of the community that settled in Kosovo (the Kosovo Adyghes) moved to the Republic of Adygea in Russia with the unexpected support and donations of Muammar Gaddafi in 1998, after the reprisals of the Serbian anti-Muslim occupation forces became heavily intensified.
+The small part of the community that settled in Kosovo (the Kosovo Adyghes) moved to the Republic of Adygea in Russia with the unexpected support and donations of Muammar Gaddafi in 1998.
 The majority of the community, however, remained in Kosovo where they have been well established and integrated into Kosovan society.
 Many members of this community can be identified as they carry the family name "Çerkezi", or "Qerkezi".
 This community is also well established in the Republic of North Macedonia, usually mingling with the Albanian Muslim population.
 There are Circassians in Germany and a small number in the Netherlands.
 The Circassians in all of these European communities may have varying degrees of nationalism, however especially in Germany, there are many Circassian nationalist organisations.

 Numerous Circassians have also immigrated to the United States and settled in Upstate New York, California, and New Jersey.
 There is also a small Circassian community in Canada.
 The situation in these regions can be compared with the situation of Turkish Circassians.